dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/r.md

 # 2 hammer  42.2     2
 ```

-DuckDB also supports prepared statements in the R API with the `dbExecute` and `dbGetQuery` methods.
+DataMiner also supports prepared statements in the R API with the `dbExecute` and `dbGetQuery` methods.
 Here is an example:

 ```r
 # prepared statement parameters are given as a list